Classic Music City Attractions

-Downtown Nashville is the most popular area of the city as it holds some of the greatest attractions and more.
+Downtown is the most popular area of the city as it holds some of the greatest attractions and more.
 Spend the day visiting places such as the Ryman Auditorium, Parthenon, and Belle Meade Plantation.
 Or, if you’re looking to treat yourself, go shopping at local boutiques such as Downtown Antique Mall, Blush Boutique, and Two Old Hippies.
 Top the day off with a delicious meal from Arnold’s Country Kitchen or Tootsie Orchid Lounge.

 The ever-growing region of is a bustling place to visit while in Music City!
 From an eclectic vibe to historic landmarks and more.
 From delicious eats to local breweries and shopping opportunities, this neighborhood is well worth a visit!